dante-nl/dante_nl-CDN/README.md

 # dante_nl-CDN
 CDN for my projects.
-Open for everyone to use
+Open for everyone to retrieve files from